Posted on: 06 June 2018

 Having the right contractor insurance not only demonstrates professionalism but also your care and commitment to keeping your clients property safe.
 Whether you’re a plumber, a joiner, or a handyman; you could be staking a huge financial wager by not having the right cover in place.

 So what are the most important covers to consider as a contractor?
 And how would they protect you if something unexpected happened?

 Employers’ liability insurance is required by law if you hire staff, even if they are part time or temporary.
 Site workers can be at greater risk of accidents due to the nature of the work they do, particularly when working with plant and machinery.
-Having this cover in place can protect your business against the financial exposure of employers’ liability claims and usually offers up to £10M protection as standard.
+Having this cover in place can protect your business against the financial exposure of personal injury claimed from employees; insurers usually offer £10M protection as standard.

 Tool and equipment cover

 You’re probably reliant on a number of tools – handheld, power tools or equipment that you use daily.
 Depending on the nature of your work, these could be quite costly and hard to replace.
 If your business equipment is of any value then you need tool insurance to protect it against the unexpected.
 Theft of tools can be particularly common; especially when left in commercial vehicles overnight.
 This cover can often be added to your insurance policy, subject to some security conditions.

 Being self-employed comes with many perks; but one of the downsides is that you are responsible for your own absence and sick pay.
 One or two days off may not have much of a financial impact, but if you broke a limb leaving you sofa bound for a few weeks, your income could take quite a hit.
 Personal accident cover as part of your contractor insurance can offer a set amount to substitute your weekly income in the event of an injury.
 So if you’re a roofer or builder working on site or in any other high risk trade such as window cleaning, you should consider including this cover in your contractor insurance policy.